Emergency Evacuations in Senior Living: 5 Steps to Protect Every Resident

 2. Clearly Define Roles

 During an emergency, confusion can lead to costly delays.
-Every staff member must understand their specific role in the evacuation process:
+Every staff member must understand their specific role in the evacuation process, and effective preparation also means conducting regular drills and training sessions to ensure everyone is on the same page.

 • Designate evacuation coordinators for each floor or wing